SquareBracketAssociates/Booklet-Glorp/Chapters/Glorp/Glorp.md

 Glorp also models your database objects, such as tables, constraints, indexes, etc..
-With this model it will be able to determine how to serialize the objects to SQL, how to perform joins to retrieve 1:1 or 1:n relations, and so on.
+With this model, it will be able to determine how to serialize the objects to SQL, how to perform joins to retrieve 1:1 or 1:n relations, and so on.

-The descriptor system follows a convention to define the tables, it uses the `tableForTABLENAME:` selector to configure `TABLENAME`, the argument of this method is an instance of `DatabaseTable`, and this method is responsible for describing your table in the relational database, including field names and their data types, contraints \(primary keys and/or foreign keys\), etc.
+The descriptor system follows a convention to define the tables, it uses the `tableForTABLENAME:` selector to configure `TABLENAME`, the argument of this method is an instance of `DatabaseTable`, and this method is responsible for describing your table in the relational database, including field names and their data types, constraints \(primary keys and/or foreign keys\), etc.

 #### Adding fields to the table